-Of course there’s still an espresso option – or seven – on offer, and they’re very good, but you should certainly take the opportunity to try something new.
-A barista wearing a white lab-coat (seriously!) will no doubt be happy to point you in the right direction.
+Of course there’s still an espresso option – or seven – on offer, and they’re very good.
+But you should take the opportunity to try something new.
+A barista wearing a white lab-coat (seriously) will be happy to point you in the right direction.

-Coffee shops like the Sensory Lab are being driven by an increased interest in and awareness of the finer points of coffee tasting, dubbed by some "the third wave".
+Coffee shops such as the Sensory Lab are driven by an increased interest in and awareness of the finer points of coffee tasting, dubbed by some "the third wave".
 These new cafes cater to a growing base of customers who know their Colombian Supremo from their Ethiopian Yirgacheffe.
 If you don’t fit into this group yet, the Sensory Lab would like to help.

 Rather than just being a cafe, the Sensory Lab is really more of a tasting space.
 Think of it like a cellar door for coffee.
 It won’t be for everyone, but if you’re wondering what all this single origin talk is about, this might be a good place to ask.